This website is best viewed in a browser that supports web standards.

 Letters Today, Leaders Tomorrow.

-Men interested in fraternity life can participate in the Spring 2015 recruitment events (see event schedule below) men must have a 2.5 G.P.A.
+Men interested in fraternity life, who have at least a 2.50 GPA, can participate in Spring 2017 Recruitment events (see event schedule below).
 Each respective chapter organizes their own events and activities.
-Most recruitment events, which are typically casual and held at the chapter houses, range in activities from athletic events, poker/card tournaments, meet and greets, and cookouts.
+Most recruitment events, which are typically casual and held at the chapter houses, include things like athletic events, poker/card tournaments, meet-and-greets, and cookouts.

 For men, the recruitment process comes at no charge.
-However, for those interested in going through recruitment, the deadline to register and be eligible to potentially receive a bid from a chapter is the Monday of Recruitment Week.
+However, for those interested in going through recruitment, the deadline to register and be eligible to potentially receive a bid from a chapter is the Monday, January 23rd at 11:59 pm.
 After this deadline, no potential new member will be eligible to accept a bid until the following Monday following the conclusion of formal recruitment.
 Please register here.

 *Attending recruitment events is not an excuse to miss class.
 Greek Life values the importance of scholarship and academics; please do not miss class for a recruitment event.